mauisiri/MY_PORTFOLIO/README.md

 ## Clone the project

-You can download this project by running on your terminal:
-`git clone https://github.com/mauisiri/MY_PORTFOLIO.git`.
+You can download this project by running on your terminal:<br> `git clone https://github.com/mauisiri/MY_PORTFOLIO.git`.

 ## Available Scripts